alexandern17/test-readme/README.md

 - This sends a POST request to Thunderhead ONE or Salesforce Interaction Studio.
 - When sending Interaction requests programmatically, please ensure the Interaction starts with a `/` and only contains letters, numbers and/or dashes.

-#### Send an Interaction Request with properties and a callback
+#### Send an Interaction request with Properties and a callback
-You can send an Interaction request with properties and retrieve its response by calling corresponding `sendInteraction` method with a callback.
-You need to pass an Interaction path, a properties map and a callback to the method as shown below:
+You can send an Interaction request with Properties and retrieve its response by calling corresponding `sendInteraction` method with a callback.
+You need to pass an Interaction path, a Properties map and a callback to the method as shown below:
 ```java
 One one = One.getInstance(getApplicationContext());
 one.sendInteraction("/interactionName", propertiesMap, new GetCallback<ResponseObject>() {